graphile/migrate/README.md

 commands in order to import the existing database as if it were the first migration.

+`graphile-migrate migrate` will run any un-executed committed migrations.

-`graphile-migrate watch` will watch the new migration file, re-running it's SQL on any change.
+`graphile-migrate watch` will run any un-executed committed migration and then watch the new migration file, re-running it's SQL on any change.
 This file should be idempotent (this is your responsibility); i.e. it should be able to be ran multiple times and have the same result.
 Further, they should use `CASCADE` so that if other migrations are worked on in parallel no additional `rollback` step is required.
 Examples of idempotent operations:

 ```
 -- Create a schema